-7 money management tips to help improve your finances
+5 money management tips to help you improve your finances

-Money management is about making the most of what you have.
-It sounds pretty simple, right?
-Even so, it can take know-how and persistence to get on the road to better financial health.
+Money management is the process of dealing with your finances.
+It includes everything from budgeting to using credit to paying off debt.
+But it can take know-how and persistence to get on the road to better financial health.

-If you’re interested in making better financial decisions, these money management tips could help.
+If you’re interested in managing your money better, these tips could help.

 What you’ll learn: